google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/rough-edges-and-gotchas.markdown

 | 1x             | 400   | 400    |
 | 2x             | 800   | 800    |

-In a srcset image, we'd have some markup like this:
+In a `srcset` image, we'd have some markup like this:

 {% highlight html %}
 <img src="image-src.png" srcset="image-src.png 1x, image-2x.png 2x" />
 {% endhighlight %}

-If we are on a 2x display, then the browser will opt to download image-2x.png, if we are offline you could .catch this request and return image-src.png instead if it's cached, however the browser will expect an image which takes into account the extra pixels on a 2x screen, so the image will appear as 200x200 CSS pixels instead of 400x400 CSS pixels.
+If we are on a 2x display, then the browser will opt to download `image-2x.png`, if we are offline you could `.catch()` this request and return `image-src.png` instead if it's cached, however the browser will expect an image which takes into account the extra pixels on a 2x screen, so the image will appear as 200x200 CSS pixels instead of 400x400 CSS pixels.
 The only way around this is to set a fixed height and width on the image.

 {% highlight html %}
 <img src="image-src.png" srcset="image-src.png 1x, image-2x.png 2x"